San Francisco Health Care Security Ordinance

 Any employer that made contributions to an excepted benefits HRA in 2014 in excess of 20 hours per week per employee were expected to “true-up” at the end of the year those funds that weren’t fully expended by the employee.

 Frequently asked questions on the “true up” can be found here.

 Using HRAs Going Forward

 Health Reimbursement Accounts have been a popular compliance tool under the HCSO, especially among restaurants.
-Under current OLSE guidance there is no limit to using excepted benefit HRAs as long as the irrevocability threshold is met each quarter for the compliance year in question (80% in 2016).
-Employers will not have to “true-up” at the end of each year as long as irrevocable contributions are not at any time “retained by” the employer.
-Revocable contributions can be made to excepted benefit HRAs in the same fashion HRA contributions were made in previous years.
+Under current OLSE guidance there is no limit to using excepted benefit HRAs as long the expenditure is irrevocable.